plotly/plotly.py-docs/python/bar-charts.md

 Set `categoryorder` to `"category ascending"` or `"category descending"` for the alphanumerical order of the category names or `"total ascending"` or `"total descending"` for numerical order of values. [categoryorder](https://plot.ly/python/reference/#layout-xaxis-categoryorder) for more information.
 Note that sorting the bars by a particular trace isn't possible right now - it's only possible to sort by the total values.
 Of course, you can always sort your data _before_ plotting it if you need more customization.

-This example orders the bars alphabetically with `categoryorder: 'category ascending'`
+This example orders the bar chart alphabetically with `categoryorder: 'category ascending'`

 ```python
 import plotly.graph_objects as go